ax.benchmark

 Parameters:

-• problem – The BenchmarkProblem; provides a BenchmarkTestFunction (used to generate data) and trial_runtime_func (used to determine the length of trials for the simulator).
+• problem – The BenchmarkProblem; provides a BenchmarkTestFunction (used to generate data) and step_runtime_function (used to determine timing for the simulator).

 • max_concurrency – The maximum number of trials that can be run concurrently.
 Typically, max_pending_trials from SchedulerOptions, which are stored on the BenchmarkMethod.